Skip to content

 Diamonds Therapy vs Pure White SW 7005

-Sherwin Williams Pure White is pretty much the same color as Diamonds Therapy, but a fair bit lighter.
+Sherwin Williams Pure White is almost the same color as Diamonds Therapy, but a fair bit lighter.

 A living room with Diamonds therapy on half the wall vs sherwin williams pure white on the other half.